Qalipu First Nation

-The Qalipu First Nation (Pronounced: ha-lee-boo, meaning: Caribou), is a Mi’kmaq band government, created by order-in-council in 2011 pursuant to the Agreement for the Recognition of the Qalipu Mi’kmaq Band.
-After the band was approved as a First Nation, 100,000 people applied for membership and a total of 23,000 were approved.
+The Qalipu First Nation (phon: /xa.li.bu/, [xalibu]; Mi'kmaq for 'caribou') is a Mi'kmaq band government based on the eastern Canadian island of Newfoundland.
+The landless band was created by order-in-council in 2011, pursuant to the Agreement for the Recognition of the Qalipu Mi'kmaq Band.
+Following their approval as a First Nation, around 100,000 people applied for membership, while a total of 23,000 were, ultimately, approved.

-This band is a landless band based on the island of Newfoundland.
-The Qalipu First Nation is accepted by the Mi'kmaq Grand Council.
-In 2018, Qalipu First Nation also was accepted as a member of the Assembly of First Nations.
+In 2018, the Qalipu First Nation was accepted as a member of the Canadian Assembly of First Nations.

 History prior to recognition

 Pre-contact

-At the time of European contact, the Mi'kmaq people inhabited Miꞌkmaꞌki, which covered modern-day Nova Scotia, Prince Edward Island, northeastern New Brunswick, and the Gaspé Peninsula.
+Prior to the time of European contact, the Mi'kmaq people inhabited Miꞌkmaꞌki, their vast territories which encompassed much of modern-day Nova Scotia and Prince Edward Island, as well as portions of northeastern New Brunswick and Quebec's Gaspé Peninsula.